 - You must have a computer that runs Windows and not Mac or any other operating system such as Linux.
 It works for Windows PC only.

-Rooting the Asus Transformer TF101 On 4.0.3 Ice Cream Sandwich:
+How to Root Asus Transformer TF101 On 4.0.3 Ice Cream Sandwich

 1. First of all you will need to download the following files and save them somewhere easy to find such as your desktop: